What to Do With a Windfall

 Use your windfall to repair whatever is broken in your life.

-2. Do the same for your family
+2. Do the same for your family.

 3. Next, fix anything else you’ve been putting off – perhaps your car or the roof.
 Use this opportunity to patch up anything you might’ve been putting off

-Invest it
+Invest It

-Often, the best thing to do is take the remainder of a large windfall and invest it for growth.
+Commonly, the best thing to do is take the remainder of a large windfall and invest it for growth.
 Bank accounts and investment property aren’t the only way to make your money work for you.
 There’s a huge range of investment options available to suit anyone.
-For many, this is the wisest idea as it will enable you to achieve what you really want in life – perhaps a financially secure retirement, perhaps to provide passive income, or other major life goal.
+For many, this is the wisest move as it will enable you to achieve what you really want in life – perhaps a financially secure retirement, perhaps to provide passive income, or other major life goal.

 4. Repay Bad Debts

 Doing so will generally provide the greatest possible return on your investment (for example, a 20 percent return if your credit cards charge you 20 percent).
 It'll also free up cash flow; if you pay off a card with a $50 minimum monthly payment, that's $50 extra you'll have available each month.
 Most of all, repaying debt will relieve the psychological weight you've been carrying for so long.
-Don't underestimate the feeling of freedom that comes from no longer having creditors.

 5. Talk to a Pro